-Your three meals a day should not exceed over two hours, but people can be forgetful while adjusting.
+Your three meals a day should not exceed two hours, but people can be forgetful while adjusting.
 It can be beneficial to take your Invisalign with you when you eat, so that way, they are on hand, and you are less likely to forget to put them back in.
-If remembering to put them back in is tricky for you at first, there are apps available that help with reminders for you.
+Still, please remember to avoid putting away your aligners wrapped in a napkin in the food courts, as that is how most people lose their aligners.

 Practice Proper Cleaning

 The first and most common mistake patients make is that they use one toothbrush to clean both their trays and their teeth.
 Aligners need a soft-bristled brush that won’t be too abrasive or damaging.

 Make a Travel Kit

-This case allows you to take your aligners everywhere you go and safety store them when they are not in use.
+This case allows you to take your Alpharetta aligners everywhere you go and safely store them when they are not in use.
 The next step is to create a small travel kit to take with you while you are out and about.
-This travel kit should consist of a toothbrush, toothpaste, floss, and your aligner case.
+This travel kit should consist of a toothbrush, toothpaste, floss, and aligner case.

 Cleanliness during your Invisalign journey is important for your oral health.
 If you have questions regarding your oral hygiene practices, please do not hesitate to reach out to us.
 If you are ready to schedule your next appointment, you can visit our Newpark Orthodontics website.
-We look forward to seeing you!
+We look forward to seeing you.